tomhoyland/abc/README.md

       - _Why not just call them structures?
 Structures didn't begin with a 'C'._
   - **Capabilities** are things that are external to you and me.
 They are more often than not tangible and sometimes physical - such as rules, processes, organisational structures, money, metrics, resources, tools and technologies.
 Capabilities can sometimes be extrinsic motivators.

 For us to successfully Achieve a sustained change towards an outcome, the ABC model posits that it is necessary for changes to take place to both Behaviours and Capabilities.
+For us to take advantage of new resources, tools, processes and information, we often need to change our Behaviours, and through the availability of new Capabilities our Behaviours themselves are changed.

+> We shape our tools and, in turn, our tools shape us.

+,  to change our behaviours  One supports the other.
 When we treat one in isolation from the other an imbalance or debt can occur, e.g. whereby increased energy is directed towards changes in Behaviour to compensate for the insufficient investment made in changing Capabilities.
 Likewise, underinvestment in changes to Behaviour may result in increased investment in Capabilities, which change Behaviour but only at a surface level.

 , , it is necessary to not only change our  change not just our tools, processes and resources (our Capabilities), but also how we interact with them - ourselves and the human side of change (our Behaviours).
 We (A)chieve our outcomes by developing (B)ehaviours and (C)apabilities - ABC.